-- Study methods and results will be documented in an AQ 2 Water Quality / Temperature Technical Study ReportTechnical Study Memo (TSRTSM).
-The TSRTSM will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSRTSM is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format). - If water quality issues are identified during the first-year sampling, these will be discussed at the Initial Study Report Meeting scheduled for March 30, 2025, including the potential need for follow up sampling.
+- Study methods and results will be documented in an AQ 2 Water Quality / Temperature Technical Study Memo (TSM).
+The TSM will include summary tables and maps, as appropriate.
+Stakeholder review and comment period for the TSM is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format). - If water quality issues are identified during the first-year sampling, these will be discussed at the Initial Study Report Meeting scheduled for March 30, 2025.